MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/vector-stl-clr.md

 ## <a name="operatorlt-vector-stlclr"></a><a name="op_lteq"></a>işleç&lt;= (vektör) (STL/CLR)

-Vektör küçüktür veya eşittir karşılaştırması.
+Vektör daha az veya eşit karşılaştırma.

 ### <a name="syntax"></a>Sözdizimi